-- Had oversight of the Continual review and update of the Corporate Risk Register, Statement of Risk Appetite, and Risk Management Plans produced by the business. - Reviewed amendments to the Position and Trading Risk Management Policy to accommodate business growth and expansion. - Reviewed commodity marketing and trading strategies, including assessment of new customers and markets. - Assessed customer credit reviews and setting of credit and trade limits.
+- Reviewed the Group's Strategic Risk and Operational Risk Registers which were updated during the most recent iteration of GrainCorp's corporate strategy to 2021 - Reviewed amendments to the Position and Trading Risk Management Policy to accommodate business growth and expansion

+- · Reviewed determinations made by the Anti-Bribery & Corruption Review Committee - In conjunction with the Board Audit Committee, reviewed and set the 2018 'Independent Assurance Program', and received assurance reports from second and third line of defence - Reviewed commodity marketing and trading strategies, including assessment of new customers and markets, and - Assessed customer credit reviews and setting of credit and trade limits.

 iii.
-Safety, Health Environment & Governance Committee ('SHEGC')
+Safety, Health, Environment & Governance Committee